 The website information we have listed is for your convenience.
 We have tried to include only websites that provide or reference relevant and helpful collections of information.
 However, we cannot guarantee the accuracy of their information nor endorse any specific products or services they provide.
 The user must take full responsibility for any use of this information.

 Click on any of the topic areas below and the screen will scroll down to the list of websites within that topic.
 As you browse this page, please remember that Senior Services Associates’ trained Information and Assistance Specialists would be glad to answer your question or help you with any of the topics below.
 Click here to locate an office near you.

 This organization represents the interests of retired union workers, and other senior and community activists, to ensure social and economic justice and full civil rights for all citizens so that they may enjoy lives of dignity, personal and family fulfillment and security.
 Issues that they advocate for include health care, economic security and affordable housing.
-Interactive feature lets you learn how your congressional representative votes on important issues.
+Interactive features lets you learn how your congressional representative votes on important issues.

 Click on Patients to find Health Information, Atlas of the Body, Medical Library, and Reference Center.